writethedocs/www/docs/guide/contributing.rst

 Where to start
 --------------

 The guide has its origins in the efforts of developers to understand and explain documentation to each other.
 Since then, Write the Docs has expanded its focus and its community.
 We've recently reorganized the guide to provide a clearer top-level structure, but there's much work to be done.
 And you should feel free to suggest further changes to the organization, too.
-But here are the areas we've most recently identified as needing your contributions:
+Here are the areas we've most recently identified as needing your contributions:

 * More :ref:`api-documentation` content!
 * Helping non-writer roles understand the moving parts of good docs